-Benefits provided - Tennessee Code Annotated Title 8, Chapters 34-37, establishes the benefit terms and can be amended only by the Tennessee General Assembly.
+Benefits provided - Title 8, Chapters 34-37, Tennessee Code Annotated, establishes the benefit terms and can be amended only by the Tennessee General Assembly.
 Members of the State and Higher Education Employee Retirement Plan are eligible to retire at age 65 with 5 years of service credit or pursuant to the rule of 90 in which the member's age and years of service credit total 90.
-Members are entitled to receive unreduced service retirement benefits, which are determined by a formula using the member's highest five consecutive year average compensation by 1.0 percent multiplied by member's years of service credit or pursuant to the rule of 80 in which the member's age and years of service credit total 80.
+Members are entitled to receive unreduced service retirement benefits, which are determined by a formula using the member's highest five consecutive year average compensation by 1% multiplied by member's years of service credit.
+A reduced early retirement benefit is available at age 60 with 5 years of service credit or pursuant to the rule of 80 in which the member's age and years of service credit total 80.
 Service related disability benefits are provided regardless of length of service.
 Five years of service is required for non-service related disability eligibility.
-The service related and non-service related disability benefits are determined in the same manner as a service retirement benefit but are reduced 10 percent and include projected service credits.
+The service related and non-service related disability benefits are determined in the same manner as a service retirement benefit but are reduced 10% and include projected service credits.
 A variety of death benefits are available under various eligibility criteria.

 Member and beneficiary annuitants are entitled to automatic cost of living adjustments (COLAs) after retirement.
 A COLA is granted each July for annuitants retired prior to the 2nd of July of the previous year.
-The COLA is based on the change in the consumer price index (CPI) during the prior calendar year, capped at 3 percent, and applied to the current benefit.
-No COLA is granted if the change in the CPI is less than one-half percent.
-A one percent COLA is granted if the CPI change is between one-half percent and one percent.
+The COLA is based on the change in the consumer price index (CPI) during the prior calendar year, capped at 3%, and applied to the current benefit.
+No COLA is granted if the change in the CPI is less than 0.5%.
+A 1% COLA is granted if the CPI change is between 0.5% and 1%.
 Members who leave employment may withdraw their employee contributions, plus any accumulated interest.
 Under the State and Higher Education Employee Retirement Plan, benefit terms and conditions, including COLAs, can be adjusted on a prospective basis.
 Moreover, there are defined cost controls and unfunded liability controls that provide for the adjustment of benefit terms and conditions on an automatic basis.

 Contributions - Contributions for state and higher education employees are established in the statutes governing the TCRS and may only be changed by the Tennessee General Assembly.
-Employees contribute 5 percent of their salary.
+Employees contribute 5% of their salary.
 The THDA makes employer contributions at the rate set by the Board of Trustees as determined by an actuarial valuation.
 By law, employer contributions for the State and Higher Education Employee Retirement Plan are required to be paid.
-Employee Retirement Plan were \$182,103, which is 1.86 percent of covered payroll.
-The employer rate, when combined with member contributions, is expected to finance the costs of benefits earned by members during the year, the cost of administration, as well as an amortized portion of any unfunded liability.
+Employer contributions by THDA for the year ended June 30, 2024, to the State and Higher Education Employee Retirement Plan were \$382,645, which is 2.57% of covered payroll.
+The employer rate, when combined with member contributions, is expected to finance the costs of benefits earned by members during the year, and the cost of administration, as well as an amortized portion of any unfunded liability.